rltbl/relatable/doc/message.md

 2|mike|penguin|4|species|Pygoscelis adeliae|error|custom-b|this is a terrible species
 ```

 We delete messages using `rltbl delete message TABLE [ROW] [COLUMN]`.
 If row is unspecified, all messages in the given table are deleted.
 If column is unspecified, all messages in the given row are deleted.
-You can also use the `--rule` flag to delete messages whose name matches a given string, which may contain SQL wildcards.
-In the current circumstances, `custom%` matches all messages:
+You can also use the `--rule RULE` flag to further filter the messsages to be deleted so that only those whose rule matches the given string are actually deleted, as opposed to all of the messages in the given table, column, or row.
+Note that SQL wildcard characters are allowed.
+In the current example, the string `custom%` happens to match all of the rules input thus far:

 ```console tesh-session="message"
 $ rltbl delete message penguin --rule custom%